ucladevx/Govdev/ARCHITECTURE.md

     // Meta Data
     - CreatedAt -- timestamptz DEFAULT NOW()
-    - DeletedAt -- timestamptz DEFAULT NOW()
+    - UpdatedAt -- timestamptz DEFAULT NOW()
+    - DeletedAt -- timestamptz

 A user represents a user stored in by the system.